james-sciortino/c9800-set-site-tag/readme.md

 3. Each AP is provisioned with the default policy-tag and site-tag configured by DNA Center.
     - The policy-tag name provides specific context to AP's floor assignment; only AP's on this floor are assigned to this policy-tag.
     - The site-tag name is generic and applied to all Cisco APs on the WLC.
-4. The goal is to assign the AP to a site-tag with a name that matches its unique policy-tag name.
+4. The goal is assign a unique site-tag name for each AP that matches its unique policy-tag name.
+5. Each net-new site-tag will be cloned with the same profile assignments as the default site-tag.

-In this scenario, each AP is assigned to the 1st Floor Site of site SesameSt: "PT_SesameSt_Floor1_bba53"
+6. In this scenario, each AP is assigned to the 1st Floor Site of site SesameSt: "PT_SesameSt_Floor1_bba53"

 $ python main.py